Aasta Hansteen spar

 The Aasta Hansteen spar is a floating production storage and offloading (FPSO) unit for natural gas operated by Equinor located 186 miles offshore in the Norwegian Sea.
-It is the first spar platform to be located on the Norwegian Continental Shelf (NCS).
-The Aasta Hansteen is named after Norwegian painter, writer and early feminist.
+It is the first spar platform to be located on the Norwegian continental shelf (NCS).
+The Aasta Hansteen spar is named after Norwegian painter, writer and early feminist Aasta Hansteen.

 Design

 The Aasta Hansteen platform is a truss spar type allowing condensate to be stored in the hull below sea level and offloaded to a shuttle tanker.
 The produced gas is exported to the shore with steel catenary risers (SCR).
 The production risers are also SCRs, with these being the first time SCRs have been used in the Norwegian Sea.

 The spar hull was designed by Technip, with the topsides being designed by CB&I, with both being fabricated by Hyundai Heavy Industries in South Korea before being transported to Norway for installation.
 Once on site it was partially submerged by filling ballast tanks to 177 m and anchored to the seabed, leaving only the top 21 m above the surface.
 The seabed moorings are primarily made of cut resistant polyester and steel chain.

 At a height of 198 m (of which 177 m will be submerged) and a diameter of 50 m it is the biggest spar platform hull ever built in terms of diameter and displacement.
+The total height of the platform including the topsides is 339 m, exceeding the height of the Eiffel Tower.

 The Aasta Hansteen spar exports the natural gas from the field through the Polarled pipeline to the Nyhamna processing plant on the Norwegian coast.
 The project cost approximately 37.5 billion NOK.